algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 Despite being recursive, it is actually quite fast as all the memory reads are sequential, and the memory writes are only in $O(\log n)$ different memory blocks at a time.

+Note that this traversal and the resulting permutation are not exactly equivalent to the "tree" of vanilla binary search: for example, the left child subtree may be larger than the right child subtree — and even more than just by one node — but it doesn't matter since both approaches result in the same logarithmic tree depth.

-Note that the Eytzinger array is one-indexed — this will be important for performance later.
+Also note that the Eytzinger array is one-indexed — this will be important for performance later.
 You can put in the zeroth element the value that you want to be returned in the case when the lower bound doesn't exist (similar to `a.end()` for `std::lower_bound`).

 ### Search Implementation